-Hours per week for the ree terms Private
+Hours per wee k for thre e terms Private

-Lec./Lab.
+I ec./Lab.
 Study

-Advanced Stage

-3.192G Chemical Reactor Engineering II 2 - 4
+Advanced Stage 2 4

-3.194G Kinetic Models and Parametric

-Studies 2 - 4
+3 194G Kinetic Models and Parametric Studies 2 4

-3.195G Reactor Design Project 3 - 6
+3.195G Reactor Design Project 3 6

 7 14

 In addition to the formal course work set out above, it is expected that students will be involved in tutorial, experimental, and/or computer work throughout the course.